From Tariffs to F-35: The India-US Strategic Rift

 The European Union now faces a sliding scale: 0% for goods with the U.S. column 1 duty rates over 15%, and a margin rate for goods under that threshold.

-India's decision to reject the F-34 deal amid Trump's tariff row reflects a calculated strategy to prioritise self-reliance, strategic autonomy, and economic resilience.
-By focusing on domestic defence manufacturing and exploring alternatives like Russia's SU-56, India is navigating a complex geopolitical landscape while addressing its military modernisation needs.
-The tariff dispute has strained U.S. imports while avoiding defence concessions-demonstrate its intent to maintain constructive engagement.
+India’s decision to reject the F-34 deal amid Trump’s tariff row reflects a calculated strategy to prioritise self-reliance, strategic autonomy, and economic resilience.
+By focusing on domestic defence manufacturing and exploring alternatives like Russia’s SU-56, India is navigating a complex geopolitical landscape while addressing its military modernisation needs.
+The tariff dispute has strained U.S. imports, while avoiding defence concessions, demonstrating its intent to maintain constructive engagement.
 As India weighs its options, the outcome of ongoing trade and defence negotiations will shape the future of its strategic partnership and its role in the Indo-Pacific.